 Of course, one can easily find examples of countries whose natural endowment helped develop.
 Oil-rich Arabic countries quickly grew in the past two decades and boast with the tallest skyscrapers their capital cities got.
 But this is not enough.
-Because this development is not sustainable – oil and gas represent up to 70% of Qatar’s revenues while they are not infinite and have a fluctuating price – and does not benefit the biggest part of the population.
+Because this development is not sustainable – oil and gas represent up to 70% of Qatar’s revenues while they are not infinite and have a fluctuating price – and do not benefit the biggest part of the population.
 Although official statistics show positive figures regarding the Human Development Index (HDI), life expectancy or the Gini coefficient in various countries of the region (United Arab Emirates, Qatar, Saudi Arabia…), they do not take into account the significant part of foreigners in these populations.
 For instance, in Qatar, they represent nearly 90% of the whole population.
 These countries are massively investing in services and other non-oil-related sectors to ensure a bright future, and are succeeding in a way, given the tremendous growth of tourism or other activities.

 But this does not mean resources alone automatically led to this hopeful situation.
 Contrary to the African case, countries of this region have been managing their resources otherwise for historical and political reasons: they have strong institutions.

-Institutions are key for providing a good management of natural resources.
+Institutions are key for providing good management of natural resources.
 The rent they bring is negotiated with more strength, avoiding bad deals.
 The political stability ensures a peaceful repartition of the oil money among the political class – do not interpret it as “among the people” – and allows the construction of a long-term vision.
 Although the Arabic peninsula has also suffered the British domination, as did half of the African continent, Qatar has been governed by the same political system for more than 150 years.
-Saudi Arabia is dominated by the Saudi family since the half of the 18th century.
-These countries kept their own language and religion, and their statuses of protectorate in many cases allowed a “softer” kind of domination (which could still be harsh at some point).
+Saudi Arabia is dominated by the Saudi family since half of the 18th century.
+These countries kept their own language and religion, and their statuses of the protectorate in many cases allowed a “softer” kind of domination (which could still be harsh at some point).

 As for African countries, one of the common patterns one can find for 52 of the countries of the continent – except Ethiopia and the particular case of Liberia – is the harsh, destructive, colonial past.
-In French, Belgian, German, Portuguese, Italian or British colonies, most of the precolonial institutions were destroyed or severely weakened after the independence in the late 1950s, 1960s, and 1970s.
+In French, Belgian, German, Portuguese, Italian or British colonies, most of the pre-colonial institutions were destroyed or severely weakened after independence in the late 1950s, 1960s, and 1970s.
 The political elites, trained in Europe, could hardly be considered as legitimate and enforce laws that were in most of the cases translated from Western models.

 Institutions first, resources second

 This situation made them fragile at their independence.
 Most of the biggest economic actors remained Western and newly elected leaders quickly had to negotiate with oil majors, geopolitical superpowers and international organizations.
 Political instability struck most of the continent from the late 1960s due to the illegitimacy of the State.
-Without any liberal-democratic culture – the colonial rules were “decentralized despotisms” asserted Mahmood Mamdani (1983), albeit the countries practicing them could be democracies in Europe – post-independence powers radicalized themselves (such as in Guinea or Cote d’Ivoire) or were overthrown by putsches (like in DRC, Togo, Ghana…).
-Such a chaos laid the ground for even more dismay: natural resources kept interesting global powers in a context of booming oil and commodities prices, while industries and services could hardly survive in this situation.
+Without any liberal-democratic culture – the colonial rules were “decentralized despotism” asserted Mahmood Mamdani (1983), albeit the countries practicing them could be democracies in Europe – post-independence powers radicalized themselves (such as in Guinea or Cote d’Ivoire) or were overthrown by putsches (like in DRC, Togo, Ghana…).
+Such chaos laid the ground for even more dismay: natural resources kept interesting global powers in the context of booming oil and commodities prices, while industries and services could hardly survive in this situation.

-Some countries entered a vicious circle: political instability led to resources mismanagement, which fuelled corruption and neo-patrimonialist practices, which themselves fostered political instability.
+Some countries entered a vicious circle: political instability led to resources mismanagement, which fuelled corruption and neo-patrimonialism practices, which themselves fostered political instability.
 This brought theorists like Auty to define a “resource curse” (1993) that could threaten African (but also Latin American) countries, the poorest and most violent ones often being the most endowed, such as the Central African Republic or the two Congos.

 We need to highlight the fact that some countries actually proved the concept was wrong.
-One can quote the case of Botswana, whose immense diamond resources have brought significant financial means to the State in a context of peace, democracy, and political stability.
+One can quote the case of Botswana, whose immense diamond resources have brought significant financial means to the State in a context of peace, democracy and political stability.
 Scholars like Scott Pegg (2010) also observed the absence of any “pull effect” in this country: Botswana’s diamonds are hard to extract and need capital-intensive means to be collected.
-This makes harder the choice for people working in non-extractive sectors to leave their activity to extract diamonds.
+This makes it harder the choice for people working in non-extractive sectors to leave their activity to extract diamonds.
 This is not the case in Liberia or Sierra Leone, where diamonds could be acquired in rivers with very little means, and where the other sectors of the economy lost some of their dynamic workers, who preferred trying their luck in diamonds exploitations.
 Moreover, Botswana constituted a so-called “Pula Fund” to collect the revenues from this industry and re-invest them in stabilizing prices and investments, avoiding the “Dutch Disease” whereby the exports of a particular sector of the economy undermines the others and appreciates the national currency.
 Hence, strong institutions allowed a good use of this money and made Botswana a success-story frequently quoted (and debated!) in African Studies.

 Nearly sixty years after most of the African independence, institutions are slowly getting better.
-They start to “matter” (Cheeseman, 2018) in political life: parliaments are no longer considered as rubber-stamping organs, supreme courts block allegedly fraudulent elections in countries like Kenya and press as multi-partyism are free and legal since the wave of democratization that occurred in the 1990s.
+They start to “matter” (Cheeseman, 2018) in political life: parliaments are no longer considered as rubber-stamping organs, supreme courts block allegedly fraudulent elections in countries like Kenya and the press as multi-partyism are free and legal since the wave of democratization that occurred in the 1990s.
 These are the symbols of institutions that could be more prone to strategically manage natural resources.
 Nevertheless, considering resources as such is actually misleading regarding how countries develop: the mainstream path of developed capitalist countries showed actually involves more resources than natural ones.
 European countries are quite deprived of such resources and acquired their development through industry and technical and organizational innovations.